 What is Cataract Surgery?

-Cataract surgery is a relatively simple outpatient procedure where the eye’s natural lens is removed and replaced with an artificial lens, called an intraocular lens (IOL).
+Cataract surgery is a relatively simple outpatient procedure where the eye’s natural lens is removed and replaced with an artificial lens, called an intraocular lens (IOL), to relieve cataract symptoms, which usually include blurry vision, like looking through a dirty or foggy window.
 The entire procedure is generally done on an outpatient basis and usually lasts between 15 and 30 minutes.
 Patients may experience little to no pain and can usually return to their normal activities the following day.

 The operation itself entails making a tiny incision in the cornea.
 Through this incision, the surgeon inserts an instrument about the size of a pen tip.
 This instrument breaks the cloudy lens into pieces and removes them from the eye.
 Once the cataract is removed, a cataract replacement lens is inserted through the same tiny incision and set into position.
 This replacement lens (IOL) may remove the need for glasses or bifocals.